KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-metrics.md

 </div>

-Click the `Save` button and set a name for the dashboard when asked.
+Click the `Save` button and set a name for the dashboard.

 <div style="margin: 2rem; text-align: center; width: 80%">